 The types of evidence necessary to prove wrongful death in Scottsdale, Arizona, will vary depending on the type of case and cause of death.
 In some cases, an attorney may need to employ the assistance of an accident reconstruction expert who can use the evidence gathered as well as science and mathematics to properly piece together what happened.
 A reconstruction expert can then provide testimony to insurance carriers or a wrongful death jury on behalf of the plaintiff.

 Wrongful death cases can arise anytime a person loses their life because of the careless, negligent, or intentional actions of another individual, business, or entity.
 There are countless ways that wrongful death cases arise in Scottsdale, Arizona.
-At David Shapiro Law, PLLC, we regularly help clients who have lost a loved one due to the following:
+At Shapiro Law Team, we regularly help clients who have lost a loved one due to the following:

 There are various types of compensation that may be available to family members or the estate as a result of a wrongful death lawsuit.
 This includes both economic and non-economic damages.